Taos Pueblo: Post-contact

-The first Spanish conquistadors ("conquerors") to Taos Pueblo arrived in 1540; they were members of the Francisco Vásquez de Coronado expedition, which stopped at many of New Mexico's pueblos in search of the rumored Seven Cities of Gold.
+Spanish conquistadors first arrived at Taos Pueblo in 1540; they were members of the Francisco Vásquez de Coronado expedition, which stopped at many of New Mexico's pueblos in search of the rumored Seven Cities of Gold.
 Around 1620, Spanish Jesuits oversaw construction of the first Catholic Church in the pueblo, the mission of San Geronimo de Taos.
 Reports from the period indicate that the native people of Taos resisted the building of the church and forceful imposition of the Catholic religion.
 Throughout the 1600s, cultural tensions grew between the native populations of the Southwest and the increasing Spanish colonial presence.
 Taos Pueblo was no exception.
 By 1660, the native people killed the resident priest and destroyed the church.
 The Spanish replied brutally.
 Several years after it was rebuilt, the Pueblo Revolt of 1680 began.
+The Catholic church in Taos Pueblo still stands today.

+US control and 1847 revolt

+During the Mexican-American War, New Mexico came under United States control after the Battle of Santa Fe in August 1846.
+Charles Bent was appointed as the American territorial governor.
+Many of the Taos Pueblo people and Hispanos feared that the new American regime would dispossess them of their land, especially since Bent had been involved in land-grant speculation schemes under the Mexican regime.
+On January 19, 1847, Hispanos and Taos Pueblo people launched a rebellion against the US territorial government.
+Tomás Romero led a group of Taos Puebloans to Charles Bent's house in the town of Taos.
+The governor was shot with arrows, scalped, and killed.

+Following the death of Bent and several other Americans, Col. Sterling Price, commander of the US forces based in Santa Fe, led an expedition against the insurgents, defeating them at the Battle of Cañada on January 24.
+The rebels retreated inside Taos Pueblo, and Price bombarded the town and the church where the defenders were sheltering with artillery on February 3.
+The next day, a hole was broken in the wall of the church to fire shells and grapeshot at those seeking refuge within.
+More than 150 people were killed during the attack.
+Tomás Romero was summarily executed after US forces captured Taos Pueblo, and other leaders of the revolt were later put on trial and executed by hanging.
+Further battles against US forces took place until July of that year.

 Taos Mountain

 The Pueblo's 48000 acre of mountain land was taken by President Theodore Roosevelt and designated as the Carson National Forest early in the 20th century.
-It was finally returned in 1970 by the United States when President Nixon signed Public Law 91-550.
+It was finally returned in 1970 by the United States when the Republican Richard Nixon signed Democratic senator Fred Harris' Public Law 91-550.
 An additional 764 acre south of the ridge between Simpson Peak and Old Mike Peak and west of Blue Lake were transferred back to the Pueblo in 1996.